 Responsible for actively seeking the views, and promoting the culture, of non-traditional students on campus.

-Coordinate events with other campus programs geared towards non-traditional students (Diversity Center, Women’s Resource Center, Student Veterans Program, etc.).
+Coordinate events with other campus programs geared towards non-traditional students (Treehouse, Student Veterans Program, etc.).

 Host one non-traditional event per term.

-Serve a minimum of four (4) office hours a week.
+Serve a minimum of six (6) office hours a week.